Will I Need Braces After I Get My Wisdom Teeth Removed?

-Because we want you to be comfortable every step of the way through your orthodontic journey today, we will discuss the common questions and concerns associated with wisdom teeth, their effect on your other teeth inside your mouth before you decide to have them removed and end up buying supplies for your recovery.
+Because we want you to be comfortable every step of the way through your orthodontic journey today, we will discuss the common questions and concerns associated with third molars, their effect on the other teeth inside your mouth before you decide to have them removed, and end up buying supplies for your recovery.

 Let’s start with the basics.

 Wisdom teeth (third molars) are the third and last molars found at the very back on each side of the upper and lower jaws and are the final teeth to erupt.
 Third molars usually appear in the mouth in a patient’s late teens or early twenties.
 Although it may seem strange, a small percentage of people never develop third molars.

 Naturally, you might wonder why third molars are such a big deal if they are so far back in your mouth.

 Can Wisdom Teeth Cause Orthodontic Problems?

 You’ve probably heard it before when your third molars come in, you need to have them removed, or they’ll cause you problems.
 The truth is that not everyone ends up having to have their third molars removed.
 For the majority of people, wisdom teeth come in with no problems.
 The teeth grow in straight and don’t affect the person’s bite.
 So generally speaking, wisdom teeth do not cause significant overcrowding in the front of the mouth or severely disrupt any dental work with braces.
 However, there are times when removal is necessary.
 There are also many myths about wisdom teeth and using braces or beginning orthodontic treatment.

 While wisdom teeth removal is a type of surgery and there are risks to all surgeries, removing wisdom teeth is a common and fairly safe procedure.
 Usually, patients having their wisdom teeth removed don’t have any complications.